odennav/wordpress-mariadb-helm/README.md

    sudo apt install ansible
    ```

    **Using Ansible**
-The bootstrap and k8s folders in this repository contain the Ansible scripts necessary to set up your servers with the required packages and applications.
+   The bootstrap and k8s directories in this repository contain the Ansible scripts necessary to set up your servers with the required packages and
+   applications.
    Edit values of aa, bb and cc with same values used in Vagrantfile.

 2. **Bootstrap EC2 Private Instances**